The Principle of Elasticity - A Rational Standard in Comfort and Support

 This dichotomy is false.
 There is no such thing as a comfortable mattress that is unsupportive.
 This claim can only be adhered to if one evades the feeling they have when they wake up after a night on a ‘comfortable, but unsupportive mattress’, we hold that this phrase is a contradiction in terms.

-There is one basic material property that unites the concepts of comfort and support, to show us that these two aspects are inseparable wholes.
+There is one basic material property that unites the concepts of comfort and support, to show us that these are merely different aspects of an inseperable whole.
 The material property that we need in a broad sense, that helps us to achieve optimal posture and comfort, is elasticity.
 Highly elastic materials, all else being equal gives the producers of mattresses much greater control over comfort and support.
 A high degree of elasticity ensures not only that the materials used can be sufficiently flexible but also resilient enough to provide a good support factor.
 This expands the potential context or range of potentially appropriate firmness choices one can make without risking poor posture and comfort.

 A properly supportive mattress needs to be flexible enough to conform to the complex shape of the human body.
-It must provide support for as much of our body as possible, not just some parts of us.
-A supportive mattress does not simply ‘sag’ and allow our centre of gravity (typically pelvis and hips) to sink in the mattress much more than the rest of our body.
+It must provide support for as much of our body as possible..
+A supportive mattress does not simply ‘sag’ and allow our centre of gravity (typically pelvis and hips) to sink excessively.
 The mattress needs sufficient resilience (support factor) to resist this sagging in order to achieve optimal posture.
 The alleged pressure relief of ‘soft’ mattresses would be wiped out by such postural distortions as more body weight from other areas of our body now angle towards this centre of gravity, increasing the pressure.

 Using the most elastic materials available to us decreases the potential of such problems to occur, not only in new mattresses but in the context of them being broken in from years of use.